cryptopunksnotdead/awesome-cryptopunks-bubble/PHUNKS_HISTORY.md

 ## 2021

-June 13, 2021 - Anonymous dev team launches CryptoPhunks
+June 13, 2021 - Genesis - Initial CryptoPhunks v1 Token Mint  -  Anonymous dev team launches CryptoPhunks

 June 21, 2021 - The CryptoPhunks dev team redeploys the PHUNK token on a v2 contract to shed the bonding curve  pricing locked into the v1 contract

-June 21, 2021 - Acting alone, Nate Chastain takes it upon himself to delist the CryptoPhunks collection on OpenSea
+June 21, 2021 - OpenSea Delisting #1  -  Acting alone, Nate Chastain takes it upon himself
+to delist the CryptoPhunks collection on OpenSea

 June 21, 2021 - The CryptoPhunks dev team sends a letter to Larva Labs - https://twitter.com/cryptophunks/status/1407183012781903876?s=21

-June 24, 2021 - The CryptoPhunks dev team changes the project name to "Not Punks" and adds rarity borders to make them more derivative, and Nate Chastain relists the CryptoPhunks project on Opensea - https://twitter.com/cryptophunks/status/1408082776213966850?s=21
+June 24, 2021 - OpenSea Relisting #1 -  The CryptoPhunks dev team changes the project name to "Not Punks" and adds rarity borders to make them more derivative, and Nate Chastain relists the CryptoPhunks project on Opensea - https://twitter.com/cryptophunks/status/1408082776213966850?s=21

-June 29, 2021 - A team of OpenSea employees decides that CryptoPhunks are still not derivative enough and delists the collection on Opensea for the second time - https://discord.com/channels/840362318033846333/840362318033846336/859457427900334090
+June 29, 2021 - OpenSea Delisting #2  -  A team of OpenSea employees decides that CryptoPhunks
+are still not derivative enough and delists the collection on Opensea for the second time - https://discord.com/channels/840362318033846333/840362318033846336/859457427900334090

-July 2, 2021 - 10,000th CryptoPhunk is minted
+July 2, 2021 - 10,000th CryptoPhunk is minted.
+CryptoPhunks Sell Out!
+All 10,000 Phunks minted.
+621 unique holders at sell out.

 July 3, 2021 - OpenSea relists the CryptoPhunks collection for the second time after facing backlash from phunks and other members of the [non-fungible] token community -https://twitter.com/natechastain/status/1411442112462266371?s=20

-July 13, 2021 - LarvaLabs sends a Digital Millennium Copyright Act (DMCA) take-down to Opensea and the CryptoPhunks collection is delisted on OpenSea for the third and final time
+July 13, 2021 - OpenSea Delisting #3 -

+CryptoPhunks are the first project to receive a Digital Millennium Copyright Act (DMCA) take-down from LarvaLabs and OpenSea delists the collection for the third and final time

 July 14, 2021 - Though they were never sent a Digital Millennium Copyright Act (DMCA) take-down, Rarible delists the CryptoPhunks collection

 July 15, 2021 - Notable punk owner 4156 trades
 CryptoPunk 4986 for CryptoPhunk 4156 - https://twitter.com/punk4156/status/1415657079629615107?s=21

 July 16, 2021 - Rarible relists the CryptoPhunks collection
 after facing backlash from phunks